sirnicolaz/stackmob-ruby/README.md

 Add the following to your Gemfile and run `bundle install`:

     gem "stackmob", :require => "stackmob/rails"

+Additionally, you will want to include some helpful methods in your controllers.
+Add the line below to the `ApplicationController`.
+Check out "Interacting With Your API in Your Application" for more  details about the methods provided by StackMob::Helpers.

+    include StackMob::Helpers

-## Configuring Your Application
+## Configuring Your Application (For Local Development)

+This section only pertains to setting up your Rails or Sinatra application for development & testing.
+If you wish solely to deploy to Heroku you can skip this section.

-The gem requires a few configuration details that need to be added to the file `config/stackmob.yml`.
-You will need the name of the application you created, as well as your public and private keys for both development (sandbox) and production from the StackMob add-on dashboard.
+For local development, a few configuration details that to be set in the file `config/stackmob.yml`.
+You will need your subdomain, the name of the application you created, as well as your public and private keys for both development (sandbox) and production from the StackMob add-on dashboard.
 When specifying your Heroku hostname, if your application is available under the herokuapp.com domain as well as heroku.com, use the herokuapp.com domain otherwise, use heroku.com.

     # example config/stackmob.yml
 	sm_app_name: StackMob App Name